Division of Research Spotlight

 In part 2 of our profile series, meet the last three of the seven early-career researchers who began their post-doctoral appointments this past year and represent not only diverse communities but diverse research interests as well.

 Seven early-career researchers began their post-doctoral appointments this past year and represent not only diverse communities but diverse research interests as well.
 This is Part 1 of our new class profile.

 The JAMA Network, the publication home for numerous top-tier journals from the American Medical Association, released a list of the “Most Talked About Articles” in each of their various publications for 2018.
 DOR research appears on four lists.

 Dr. Klein’s latest research raised some interesting questions about when influenza vaccinations are most effective, so we spoke with her to learn more and answer some common flu vaccine questions.

 Children with autism and their younger siblings are significantly less likely to be fully vaccinated than the general population, according to new research published in JAMA Pediatrics.

 A new study shows that a treatment regimen of 8 weeks for hepatitis C may be just as effective as 12 weeks in black patients.
 The study also showed that more people overall can take advantage of the shorter treatment durations, which has important implications for access given the medication’s high cost.

 As a research scientist for the Kaiser Permanente Northern California Division of Research and director of KP’s Vaccine Study Center, it’s Nicola Klein's job to study the safety and effectiveness of both new and older vaccines.

-Among infants of women who received the Tdap pertussis booster vaccine during pregnancy, the risk of contracting pertussis was reduced by an estimated 91 percent during the first two months of life — the critical period before they can receive…
+By Janet Byron Among infants of women who received the Tdap pertussis booster vaccine during pregnancy, the risk of contracting pertussis was reduced by an estimated 91 percent during the first two months of life — the critical period before…